iNightjar/BashFile/README.md

 echo ~/ | xargs -n 1 cp -v /.bash*
 ```

-### modify Pathes inside .bashrc file
+### Modify absolute inside .bashrc file

-modify the absoulte pathes i used inside the .bashrc file according to your preffered settings
+modify the absolute pathes used inside the .bashrc file according to your preffered settings

 ## Bash Theme I Used

 Check this repo, I used their themes in my terminal.
 ![Bash It](https://github.com/Bash-it/bash-it)

-You can find all installation and configuration steps in there documentation too
+You can find all installation and configuration steps in there documentation too.
 ![Documentation](https://bash-it.readthedocs.io/en/latest/)